mrzeszewski/web-mapping-workshop/README.md

 ## IV.
 Make your own map!

 By this point you probably know how to make a map.
-Now it's time to **make something usefull!** If you brought _your own data_ - use it.
-If you don't have data ready create it now using [Dataset Editor](https://studio.mapbox.com/datasets/), through CSV file or use your favorite GIS software.
-You can also use any or all of the dataset that are provided in this workshop.
+Now it's time to **make something usefull !** If you brought _your own data_ - use it.
+If you don't have data ready _create it now_ using [Dataset Editor](https://studio.mapbox.com/datasets/), through CSV file or use your favorite GIS software.
+You can also use any or all of the dataset that are _provided in this workshop_.
+In any case - try to **create a beatifull web map**.

+A couple guidelines before you start:

+-Maps should be telling stories - stories make data readable and important -

 ## V. Sample datasets